 My favorite thing to do on Anna Maria Island: The fishing village of Cortez

-If you visit Cortez, you can tour a small, free maritime museum (currently closed) and wander a neighborhood of cute, historic cottages.
+If you visit Cortez, you can tour a small, free maritime museum (reservations are required) and wander a neighborhood of cute, historic cottages.

 The best thing to do, though, is to eat seafood at a classic Florida fish shack.
 There are a half dozen waterfront seafood restaurants but my favorite is the Star Fish restaurant, an outgrowth of the adjacent large seafood wholesale company founded in the 1920s.
 Star Fish has perhaps 15 tables overlooking a beautiful expanse of water and fishing boats and all food is ordered at the counter and all orders are cash only.
 The seafood is fresh and well-prepared and you can’t beat the view and ambiance.

 Anna Maria Island: Many great places for kayaking

 The coves and shores along Sarasota Bay are excellent places to paddle.
 If you stay away from the channel with its power boats, you can find scenic beauty and tremendous wildlife.

 There are many kayak trails in the vicinity, all mapped out in an outstanding guide produced by Manatee County called Paddle Manatee.

 During our visit, we stayed in a fabulous vacation rental on the water in Cortez and could launch a kayak from our own dock.
 We explored Cortez Cove and, wow, did we love the experience.
 (You can reach the same area by launching from the Coquina Beach North boat ramp, 1507 Gulf Drive South, Bradenton Beach, and then paddling carefully across Sarasota bay to Cortez.)